 Electroplating A coating method that uses electricity and a conductive solution to deposit a layer of plating metal on a metal or nonmetal workpiece.
 During electroplating, the workpiece is the cathode.

-Finishing A final process performed on a part.
+Finishing Services A final process performed on a part.
 Finishing processes include cleaning, final sizing, polishing, and applying coatings.
 The process used to refine or roughen a surface to meet surface finish requirements or to clean, strengthen or prepare the surface for additional processing.

 Lapping A final finishing process that uses a fine abrasive to grind away small amounts of material from a workpiece.